 - a.
 If Management rejects an application, a formal letter of rejection will be sent to the applicant at the address shown on the application unless otherwise notified.
-If the cause for rejection is due to an unfavorable applicant report, the applicant will be notified of the reporting service, their address and telephone number for direct contact with the service.
-If it can be verified that the applicant report is in error, the application will be re-processed, and, if accepted, the application will be prioritized according to the original application date.
-Management may not discuss applicant-reporting information with the applicant. - X. Special Occupancy Categories Applicants will be interviewed and processed as authorized in Sections V through VIII, with exceptions made as follows: - a.
+If the cause for rejection is due to an unfavorable credit history, the applicant will be notified of the credit reporting service, their address and telephone number for direct contact with the service.
+If it can be verified that the credit report is in error, the application will be re-processed, and, if accepted, the application will be prioritized according to the original application date.
+Management may not discuss credit-reporting information with the applicant. - X. Special Occupancy Categories Applicants will be interviewed and processed as authorized in Sections V through VIII, with exceptions made as follows:

+a.
 Persons with Disabilities

-- i.
-An applicant with disabilities will be given priority for an accessible unit if such applicant deems that this type of unit is appropriate for their household. - ii.
-If the household determines that the accessible unit is not appropriate for the household's needs, the household's name will be returned to its place on the Waiting List.
+i.
+An applicant with disabilities will be given priority for an accessible unit if such applicant deems that this type of unit is appropriate for their household.